Owner Builder FAQ

 Is there Owner Builder Insurance?

-There is no Builders Guarantee available in Australia for an OB, so if you sell it within 6 years, and there is a building fault, you are liable, unless you add a rider clause in your sales contract that it is owner built, has no insurance, and the buyer assumes all responsibility.
-You definitely can get owner builder construction insurance which covers OBs for material theft, storm damage, fire etc. General Public Liability is a must as well.
+There is no Builders Guarantee available in Australia for an OB, so if you sell it within 6 years, and there is a building fault, you are liable, unless you add a rider clause in your sales contract that the home is owner built, has no insurance, and the buyer assumes all responsibility.
+You definitely can get owner builder construction insurance, which covers OBs for material theft, storm damage, fire etc. General Public Liability is a must as well.

 Can I get Owner Builder Construction Loans?